zulip/zulip/CODE_OF_CONDUCT.md

 # Zulip Code of Conduct

-Like the technical community as a whole, the Zulip team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission, including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the Zulip team and community comprises of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission, including mentorship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
-This code applies equally to founders, mentors, and those seeking help and guidance.
+This code applies equally to founders, mentors, and individuals seeking help and guidance.

 This isn't an exhaustive list of things that you can't do.
 Rather, take it in the spirit in which it's intended --- a guide to make it easier to enrich